ADN-DevTech/3dsMax-Python-HowTos/threadprogressbar/README.md

 shows the percentage of completion of the background job.

 Important remark: pymxs is not thread safe.
 Python threads cannot call into pymxs.
-It is possible for python threads to emit QT Signals that will be processed on the main thread, and this mechanism allows both UI and pymxs interatction during thread execution.
+It is possible for Python threads to emit QT Signals that will be processed on the main thread, and this mechanism allows both UI and pymxs interatction during thread execution.